 What is the difference between a “regular will” and a statutory will?

 The text of a traditional will is tailored to the will maker’s needs, while the text of a statutory will cannot be altered.
-With a statutory will, you simply take the will that the state provides, and fill in your information.
+With a statutory will form, you simply take the form that the state provides, and fill in your information.

 Pros and cons of statutory wills